Hypnotherapy in North Shields near to Newcastle for smoking cessation, weight loss and stress management.

-When a person has diabetes 1, the body unfortunately doesn’t produce enough insulin.
+When a person has diabetes 1, the body, unfortunately, doesn’t produce enough insulin.
 This type of diabetes is quite rare and tends to be more common in young adults and children.
-The consequences of having type 1 diabetes is that the person will in most cases have to take insulin for the rest of their life.
+The consequence of having type 1 diabetes is that the person will in most cases have to take insulin for the rest of their life.

 Gestational diabetes can occur in pregnancy.
 This generally results in the mother having too much glucose in the body.
 The expectant mother’s body can’t make enough insulin for the glucose to be transferred to the cells.

 This is a common occurrence in diabetics.
 It, unfortunately, damages the diabetic’s nerves throughout their body.
 A diabetic will feel burning in their hands and feet, sharp and stabbing pains as well as tingling sensations.

 A person can have prediabetes.
 This means they have a higher amount of glucose in their blood than there should be, but not enough to be labeled a diabetic.
 Your chances of becoming diabetic are increased if you are related to someone with diabetes, you are obese, or are of African, Middle Eastern, or South Asia descent.

 Others at risk include pregnant women and the elderly.
 If you have a bad diet and don’t exercise this could be a problem for you as well.
 For instance, if you are not physically active or intake high sugar foods, you run the risk of being a diabetic.

 You can detect the symptoms of diabetes by keeping a list of anything abnormal which is going on with your body.
 You can then discuss these symptoms and discuss them with your doctor.